Convolutional neural networks for fluid flow analysis: toward effective metamodeling and low-dimensionalization: Results and Discussion

-The time series of $L_2$ error norm of the reconstructed field is shown in figure \ref{fig:2Dturb}$(a)$.
+The time series of $L_2$ error norm of the reconstructed field is shown in figure~\ref{fig:2Dturb}$(a)$.
 The model with the larger size of the filters shows lower error level over the time.
-This is simply because the number of weight increases for the larger size of the filters and ease the problem setting for the machine learning model.
-Along the time series of $L_2$ error norms, we also plot the integral length scale $L=(\pi/2u^\prime)\int E(k)/k dk$, where $u^\prime$ is the root-mean-squared velocity, $E$ is the total kinetic energy, and $k$ is the wavenumber, so as to check the relationship between the filter size and the length scale of flows.
-As shown, the curve of $L_2$ error norm follows along the curve of integral length scale $L$ up to $t=4$.
-After passing $t=4$, the $L_2$ error norm starts to decrease and reports lowest error at approximately $t=4.3$ contrary to the rapid rise of $L$.
-The reason for this behavior can be speculated from the perspective of energy spectrum.
-The instantaneous energy spectrum at $t=3.18$ and $4.79$ from the reference DNS are shown in figure \ref{fig:2Dturb}$(b)$.
-According to the decaying nature of the flow, the high frequency components ($6\times10^1\leq k\leq3\times10^2$) decrease over time \cite{TNB2016,turbulence}.
-Since a supervised model generally tends to estimate lower frequency components prior to higher frequency counterparts \cite{FFT2021b, FHNMF2020, RPCA2020}, it implies that the decrease of higher frequency component simply leads to the better estimation for the machine-learned model.
+This is simply because the number of weight increases for the larger size of the filters and ease the problem setting for the machine learning model. {Along with the time series of the $L_2$ error norms, we also present the averaged cosine similarity in order to seek for the relationship between the variance over the training snapshots and the reconstruction error of the autoencoder.
+We define the averaged cosine similarity for each snapshot $C_n$ as